 Eva had set aside two dozen pliable branches, whip-thin with slick, brown bark.
 Her knife was on the branch to cut another, when she heard an aborted yelp from the camp.
 Giancarlo.

 Her knife slipped and bit into her thumb.
 Shaking, she shoved the knife into the sheath at her belt and ran toward the camp.
-The distance up the hill seemed to lengthen, but not through any Fae magic.
+The distance up the hill seemed to lengthen, but not through magic.

 She slid on dry leaves and nearly fell, barely catching herself on a sapling with the hand she’d cut.
 A smear of blood coated the thin grey bark.
 Damn.
-She’d have to clean that off before they called the Fae.
+She’d have to clean that off before they called the Hidden People.
 No time now.
 Eva pushed herself to her feet and up the hill.
 She cleared the last of the trees, running into their campsite.

 Giancarlo stood on the side of the picnic table opposite the chalk circle.
 On the other side, standing on its hind legs, was a black bear.